exvim/main/README.md

     **NOTE:** The exVim's .vimrc will rewrite the runtimepath settings for Windows, to make it search ~/.vim folder instead of ~/vimfiles

-## Known Issues

-1. Loose window when use `:q` close buffer in edit window

-    When you use `:q` close a buffer in edit-window, you probably lose the window.
-To solve this problem, just don't use `:q` in edit window.
-Instead of that, use `<leader>bd`.

-    The `<leader>bd` is defined in .vimrc.plugins in exVim:

-    ```vim
-    nnoremap <unique> <silent> <Leader>bd :EXbd<CR>
-    ```

-    The solution is come from the VimTip 1119: Use Vim like an IDE.
-    But I changes a lot of to make it faster and stable with exVim's registry plugin system.

-1. mkid: can't read language map

-    If you use mkid and meet the following message on Windows:

-    ```
-    mkid: can't read entire the language map file 'your/path/of/the/id-lang.map': No such
-    file or directory
-    ```

-    This is because the `id-lang.map` you specified is not use the `unix` fileformat.
-    You can fix this by open the file in Vim and type:

-    ```vim
-    :set fileformat=unix
-    ```
-    then save it.

-1. mkid: Can’t create ID in C:\ in Windows

-    If you use mkid and meet the following message on Windows:

-    ```
-    mkid: can’t get working directory: Permission denied
-    ```
-    This is probably a bug for GnuWin32 id-utils, it can not create ID in C:\, I don’t have time to debug the mkid win32 souce code, so currently the solution
-    is: Put you project in in D:\ or other volumn instead.

-    If some one can fix this problem, please, please send us your patches!